RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 LiveReload
 ```
 ## Static Files
 The Web Server automatically serves all static files and Live Reload is automatically enabled unless explicitly turned off.
-Making a change to any static file causes the current HTML page loaded in the browser to be reloaded.
+HTML pages, CSS and scripts, and any other specific files with extensions you add are autoamtically reloaded whenever you make a change to the files.

 You can specify explicit file extensions to monitor using the `--Extensions` switch.
-The default is: `".cshtml,.css,.js,.htm,.html,.ts"`.
+The default is: `".cshtml,.css,.js,.htm,.html,.ts,.md"`.

-> #### Slow First Time Razor Startup
-> First time Razor Page startup can be slow.
-Cold start requires the Razor Runtime to load the compiler and related resources so the very first page hit can take a few seconds before the Razor page renders.
-Subsequent page compilation is faster but still 'laggy' (few hundred ms), and previously compiled pages run very fast at pre-compiled speed.

 ## Markdown File Rendering
-You can enable Markdown support in this server by using `--UseMarkdown True` which lets you serve HTML content directly off any `.md` or `.mkdown` files in the Web root.
-The server provides a default set of templates, but you can override the rendering behavior with a custom Razor template that provides the chrome around the rendered Markdown, additional styling and syntax coloring.
+You can enable Markdown support in this server by setting `--UseMarkdown True`.
+This serves HTML content directly off any `.md` or `.mkdown` files in the Web root.
+The server provides default templates for the HTML styling, but you can override the rendering behavior with a **custom Razor template** that provides the chrome around the rendered Markdown, additional styling and syntax coloring.

 Markdown pages are rendered as HTML and like other resources are tracked for changes.
 If you make a change to the Markdown document, the browser is refreshed and immediately shows that change.
 If you create a custom Razor template, changes in that are also detected and cause an immediate refresh.